-The School's Administrative Assistant will process all students' registration for the first academic semester.
+The Office of Admissions will process all students' registration for the first academic semester.
 Student's will receive notice of all course requirements and registration deadlines for each subsequent semester.
 Additional information and support can be found on the Enrollment Services web page.